Industry News

 The absolute time filter offers examiners the ability to apply logic to the filter such as all dates before, after, or between a certain date(s).
 It even offers the option to select weekdays, weekends, or specific days of the week.

-Relative time filtering is yet another method for exploring data in the Timeline view in AXIOM.
-Examiners tell us they often locate an artifact of interest in the Artifact explorer of AXIOM, and using the relative time filtering capability, leverage that artifact as a pivot point into Timeline view.
+Relative time filtering is yet another method for exploring data in the Timeline view in Axiom.
+Examiners tell us they often locate an artifact of interest in the Artifact explorer of Axiom, and using the relative time filtering capability, leverage that artifact as a pivot point into Timeline view.
 As an example, we have a Microsoft Edge download for a program which violates organization policy, with the download beginning at 5:52:12am on 04/FEB/2022.

 A screenshot showing the artifact details of a Microsoft Edge download for a program which violates organization policy, with the download beginning at 5:52:12am on 04/FEB/2022.

-Using the relative time filter, we can quickly apply a filter to let AXIOM show us only the activity on the system for five (5) minutes before the download began and ten (10) minutes after.
+Using the relative time filter, we can quickly apply a filter to let Axiom show us only the activity on the system for five (5) minutes before the download began and ten (10) minutes after.

 The relative time filter showing activity on the system for five minutes before the incident and ten minutes after.